Dear Sisters and Community,

 In the spirit of shared leadership among sisters, SisterFriends Detroit is led by a team of committed women, each with their own pregnancy and birthing experiences.
 We aim to both be and inspire the change we all need.

-So please join us.
+So, please join us.
 We are looking for compassionate, responsible, committed volunteers to become SisterFriends.
 We welcome community partners.
-Most important, if you are pregnant, we are here to support you.
+Most importantly, if you are pregnant, we are here to support you.
 Here on our new site, you will find all the information you need to sign-up, as well as resources for mom, baby, and family health.

 Yours in Sisterhood,